eu-digital-green-certificates/dgca-verification-center-ios/README.md

             }
       }

- Check if payload is applicable to DCC or to SHC Format:
+ Check if the payload is applicable to DCC or to SHC Format:

       if DGCVerificationCenter.shared.isApplicableDCCFormat(payload: barcodeString) {
          // sth